Linda Lampenius: Pop and rock music

-In 2003, Brava starred in her own variety show Fantastix in a Stockholm theatre.
+In 2003, Lampenius starred in her own variety show Fantastix in a Stockholm theatre.
 The show included her violin playing, acting, dancing, and fire eating.
-Brava has since performed among others with singers Sofia Källgren, Pernilla Wahlgren, and LaGaylia Frazier, in addition to playing with rock and heavy metal bands like Takida and Mustasch.
-In 2008, Brava was one of the leading soloists of the 10th anniversary tour of the Rhapsody in Rock spectacle, which has been staged all around the world, and she was titled as the best artist of the tour, "who awes as usual", by Aftonbladet, the biggest daily newspaper in Scandinavia.
+Lampenius has since performed among others with singers Sofia Källgren, Pernilla Wahlgren, and LaGaylia Frazier, in addition to playing with rock and heavy metal bands like Takida and Mustasch.
+In 2008, Lampenius was one of the leading soloists of the 10th anniversary tour of the Rhapsody in Rock spectacle, which has been staged all around the world, and she was titled as the best artist of the tour, "who awes as usual", by Aftonbladet, the biggest daily newspaper in Scandinavia.

-Over the years, Brava has also performed in various sports events.
+Over the years, Lampenius has also performed in various sports events.
 She has played in national basketball, football, and ice hockey matches in Finland and Sweden, twice at the ATP Champions event at the Royal Albert Hall in London (televised by the BBC and Eurosport), and for Formula One people in Monaco and Monza.
-For the 2004 Men's World Ice Hockey Championships in Prague, Brava recorded Tre Kronor (Slå Oss Om Ni Kan), the official song for the Swedish National Ice Hockey Team.
-In the Ericsson Globe, Brava has opened up various televised sports events, including K-1 galas, the 2008 GE Galan, and the 2012 Swedish Sports Gala.
+For the 2004 Men's World Ice Hockey Championships in Prague, Lampenius recorded Tre Kronor (Slå Oss Om Ni Kan), the official song for the Swedish National Ice Hockey Team.
+In the Ericsson Globe, Lampenius has opened up various televised sports events, including K-1 galas, the 2008 GE Galan, and the 2012 Swedish Sports Gala.

-Brava has also worked as a session musician, playing the violin among others on Celine Dion's album Taking Chances, Sami singer Yana Mangi's Kee Marcello-produced album Earth Shadow, Carola's album Christmas in Bethlehem, and Nanne Grönvall's album My Rock Favorites.
+Lampenius has also worked as a session musician, playing the violin among others on Celine Dion's album Taking Chances, Sami singer Yana Mangi's Kee Marcello-produced album Earth Shadow, Carola's album Christmas in Bethlehem, and Nanne Grönvall's album My Rock Favorites.

 World music

-Brava started collaborating with the Irish choral group Anúna in 2006.
+Lampenius started collaborating with the Irish choral group Anúna in 2006.
 Their award-winning music special Celtic Origins on PBS has been broadcast on over 250 TV stations in the USA since 2007 and is also available on DVD.
 According to Nielsen SoundScan, the Celtic Origins album became North America's Bestselling World Music CD for five consecutive weeks in 2007, while the Celtic Origins concert tour in the fall of the same year visited over 40 cities across the United States.

-As of 2016, Brava has performed with Anúna in concerts in Ireland and Sweden as well.
+As of 2016, Lampenius has performed with Anúna in concerts in Ireland and Sweden as well.
 They appeared in the last concert of the RTÉ National Symphony Orchestra's Summer Concert Series in 2010 and performed in Christmas concerts in Sweden in 2011.
-Brava has also recorded for Anúna's other projects, including the 2014 album Illuminations.
+Lampenius has also recorded for Anúna's other projects, including the 2014 album Illuminations.